 What We Know about Backlinks

-That said, there are some things we do know about link building.
+That said, there are (still) some things we do know about truly effective link building campaigns.

 First of all, we know that link building, like SEO, takes time.